top of page

 New World translation - It should be noted that Jehovah’s witnesses have their own translation known as the New World translation.
 The interpretation committee had no members with a recognized degree in either Hebrew or Latin.
 They also were instructed to change phrases that did not agree with their doctrine.

-Apocrypha - Catholics have a different Bible than Protestants.
-The Catholic Bible has a additions known as the Apocrypha.
+Catholics have a different Bible than Protestants.
+The Catholic Bible has additions known as the Apocrypha.
 The Apocrypha consists of the books of 1 Esdras, 2 Esdras, Tobit, Judith, Wisdom, Ecclesiasticus, Baruch, Epistle of Jeremy, 1 Maccabees, 2 Maccabees, Prayer of Manasseh, and additions to the books of Ester and Daniel.
 They are not considered part of the protestant Bible for several reasons:

 1. The Apocrypha was never an official part of the Old Testament.